skoolkid/skoolkit/sphinx/source/man/sna2skool.py.rst

   Start disassembling at this address; the default start address is 16384.
   `ADDR` must be a decimal number, or a hexadecimal number prefixed by '0x'.

--T, --sft `FILE`
-  Specify the skool file template to use (which may be '-' for standard input).
-  By default, any skool file template whose name (minus the .sft suffix) matches the input snapshot name (minus the .bin, .sna, .szx or .z80 suffix, if any) will be used, if present.

 -V, --version
   Show the SkoolKit version number and exit.

 -w, --line-width `WIDTH`
   Set the maximum line width of the skool file (79 by default).
-This option has no effect when creating a skool file from a skool file template.

 CONFIGURATION
 =============